 On 11 June 2012, Tim spent 12 days in an underwater habitat 20 m below the sea for NASA’s Extreme Environment Mission Operations, or NEEMO.
 NEEMO allows space agencies to test technologies and conduct research for future missions.
 Tim’s NEEMO 16 mission focused on developing the tools, techniques and procedures required for a crewed mission to an asteroid.

 In 2012 Tim completed training and certification for spacewalks using both the Russian Orlan spacesuit and the American Extravehicular Mobility Unit suit.

 Tim was appointed as an ambassador for UK Science and space-based careers in 2009 and is involved in working with the UK Space Agency in developing the UK’s microgravity research programme.
 He is currently based at ESA’s European Astronaut Centre in Cologne, Germany.
-Among other duties, Tim has been appointed as Lead Eurocom for Luca Parmitano’s Volare mission starting in May 2013.
+Among other duties, Tim is Lead Eurocom for Luca Parmitano’s Volare mission that started in May 2013.

 In May 2013 Tim was assigned to a long-duration mission to the International Space Station.